-- are allergic to heparin or any of the other - ingredients of this medicine (listed in section 6) - drink large amounts of alcohol - are currently bleeding from anywhere in the body, (apart from your normal period which does not stop you being given heparin injection) have haemophilia (a genetic disorder which may - cause you to bleed excessively) or any other bleeding problem have or have ever had thrombocytopenia (a - serious blood disorder which prevents blood from clotting properly) - bruise easily (fragile capillaries) or have lots of - purple spots that look like bruises (purpura) have very high blood pressure - are suffering from tuberculosis (TB) - have had severe skin problems resulting from previous heparin treatment - are about to have surgery of the brain, spine or eye, a lumbar puncture or local anaesthetic nerve block, or some other procedure where bleeding could be a problem - have recently had an operation - suffer from severe liver problems which can lead to bleeding into the oesophagus (gullet) - have bleeding into the brain. - are about to be treated for pain and inflammation with intravenous diclofenac
+- drink large amounts of alcohol are currently bleeding from anywhere in the body, (apart from your normal periods which do not stop you being given heparin injection) - have haemophilia (a genetic disorder which may cause you to bleed excessively) or any other bleeding problem - have or have ever had thrombocytopenia (a serious blood disorder which prevents blood from clotting properly) bruise easily (fragile capillaries)

+- or have lots of purple spots that look like bruises (purpura) have very high blood pressure are suffering from tuberculosis (TR)

+- have had severe skin problems resulting from previous heparin

+- are about to have surgery of the brain, spine or eye, a lumbar puncture or local anaesthetic nerve block, or some other procedure where bleeding

+- could be a problem

+have recently had an operation

+suffer from severe liver problems

+which can lead to bleeding into

+the oesophagus (gullet)

+have bleeding into the brain.

+- are about to be treated for pain and inflammation with

+- intravenous diclofenac.